tikv/website/content/docs/5.1/deploy/configure/tikv-configuration-file.md

 ## readpool.coprocessor

-Configuration items related to the Coprocessor thread pool.
+Configuration parameters related to the Coprocessor thread pool.

 ### `use-unified-pool`

 + Determines whether to use the unified thread pool (configured in [`readpool.unified`](#readpoolunified)) for coprocessor requests.
 If the value of this parameter is `false`, a separate thread pool is used, which is configured through the rest parameters in this section (`readpool.coprocessor`).
 + Default value: If none of the parameters in this section (`readpool.coprocessor`) are set, the default value is `true`.
 Otherwise, the default value is `false` for the backward compatibility.
-Adjust the configuration items in [`readpool.unified`](#readpoolunified) before enabling this parameter.
+Adjust the configuration parameter in [`readpool.unified`](#readpoolunified) before enabling this parameter.

 ### `high-concurrency`